 He shaved and flushed the butts, stitched all together

-we see the proliferation of ‘s’ sounds which again create the impression of an ease and fluidity of movement.
+we see the proliferation of ‘s’ sounds which again create the impression of ease and fluidity of movement.
 This occurs particularly when the ‘sh’ sounds appear together in the second line.
 It suggests that the task comes together seamlessly, to create this ‘sloped honeycomb’, the sound of which almost makes us lick our lips as the words slide effortlessly off the tongue, in contrast to the harsh sounding ‘stubble patch’.
 It is no coincidence that Heaney should have chosen this image from nature to describe the finished product.
-It is as though the thatcher has performed a sort of alchemy to transform this ‘stubble patch’ into something as intricate and beautiful as honeycomb.
+It is as though the thatcher has performed a sort of alchemy to transform this ‘stubble patch’ into something as intricate and beautiful as a honeycomb.